Explore a world full of tiny creatures - the land of the minibeast!

 What you will need

-Bug hunting is bags of fun and all you really need are eagle eyes and an explorer's spirit.
+Bug hunting is bags of fun and all you really need is an explorer's spirit.
 However, if you'd like to take a closer look at the beasties you find, you'll need:

 - Our activity sheet (download in: English, Cymraeg, Bilingual)